vgno/ably/docs/api.md

 #### Predefined scopes

-##### The `pageview` scope
+##### The `memory` scope

-The experiment lives as long as the page is not reloaded (in practice: as long as JavaScript objects live).
-Users will be reassigned to a new group upon a page reload and will get a new group in other browser windows.
+The experiment lives as long as the temporary in-memory storage is alive.
+For instance, in browsers users will be reassigned to a new group upon a page reload and will get a new group in other browser windows.

 ##### The `device` scope

-The experiment lives within the scope of a device (in practice: as long as the web storage on a device lives).
-Users will retain their group through page reloads and multiple windows but will get a new group on a different device, if they use private mode or when they clear browser data.
+The experiment lives within the scope of a device.
+In browsers, users will retain their group through page reloads and multiple windows but will get a new group on a different device, if they use private mode or when they clear browser data.

 #### Use your own scope